kweon7182/kweon7182.github.io/_pages/about.md

 I am a BK Research Fellow at Seoul National University.
 Previously, I was a Limited Term Assistant Professor at the University of Georgia.
 I received my Ph.D. in Mathematics at MIT in June 2021, under the supervision of [Bjorn Poonen](http://www-math.mit.edu/~poonen/).
 My interests lie in algebraic geometry and number theory.

 # Publications

+1. On the p-adic Group Cohomology of Finite Group Schemes, in preparation
+1. Computing Picard Schemes (with Madhavan Venkatesh), in preparation
-1. A Generalised Effective GCD Theorem (with Madhavan Venkatesh), submitted
+1. [*Bornes de torsion et un théorème effectif du pgcd*](https://arxiv.org/pdf/2511.00431) (with Madhavan Venkatesh), submitted
 1. [Maximum Overlap Area of Several Convex Polygons Under Translation](https://arxiv.org/abs/2301.02949) (with Honglin Zhu); The 36th Canadian Conference on Computational Geometry (CCCG 2024)
 1. [Maximum overlap area of a convex polyhedron and a convex polygon under translation](https://doi.org/10.4230/LIPIcs.SoCG.2023.61) (with Honglin Zhu); 39th International Symposium on Computational Geometry (SoCG 2023)
 1. [Bounds on the Torsion Subgroup Schemes of Néron-Severi Group Schemes](https://doi.org/10.1016/j.aim.2022.108687); Advances in Mathematics (2022)